 We greatly value the involvement of parents in school.
-Parental involvement with school begins even before children start Nursery with an invitation to visit the school and meet their child's teacher and during Nursery home visits staff meet the child in their own home environment and allows the child to feel more comfortable knowing that when they come to school where they can immediately see familiar faces.
+Parental involvement with school begins even before children start Nursery with an invitation to visit the school and meet their child's teacher.
+During Nursery home visits staff meet the child in their own home environment, this allows the child to feel more comfortable knowing that when they come to school they can immediately see familiar faces.